iSaadSalman/nova-map-address/README.md

 ## Nova Map Address Field

-A Nova field to place a marker on map to get coordinates then it reverse geocoding the coordinates to get a street address
+A Nova field to place a marker on map to get coordinates then it reverse geocoding the coordinates to get a street address.
+Address field can have autocomplete feature and coordinates can be entered manually in Lat & Lng feilds.

 ## Installation